 "You'll never find your goat," grumbled Jens.
 He tried to tell Mats it was hopeless to find his goat from all the rest, but Mats would have none of that, remembering the brand he had put between the goat's horns.
 And Mats, too, slung a knapsack on his back and set out to find the fairy's castle.

 When Mats arrived all the goats looked exactly the same to him.
-He, too, was butted out the door, rolled down the hill, and he returned to the village with his head hung low.
+He, too, was butted out the door and rolled down the hill.
+He returned to the village with his head hung low.

-Before you think that Thor kept his goat without any problems, you should know that not long after that, a lightning storm struck and a flash of lightening frightened Thor’s goat and it also ran away.
-Thor set out to find his goat and came to the fairy’s castle.
-When the fairy told him that all brands and marks disappeared when the goats bathed in the crystal clear stream, Thor wasn’t worried.
-“Surely my goat will recognize me,” he thought.
+Before you think that Ruben kept his goat without any problems, you should know that not long after that, a lightning storm struck and a flash of lightening frightened Ruben's goat, and it also ran away.
+Ruben set out to find his goat and came to the fairy's castle.
+When the fairy told him that all brands and marks disappeared when the goats bathed in the crystal clear stream, Ruben wasn't worried.
+"Surely my goat will recognize me," he thought.

 "Well, at least may I clip a lock from each goat?" he asked the fairy.
 "One of the locks will have to be from my goat, and I'll have that as a remembrance."

-“Why not?” said the fairy, and Thor clipped a small lock from each goat.
-To make the pile easier to handle, Thor tied the fleece to a pump handle and began to twist the yarn into thread.
+"Why not?" said the fairy, and Ruben clipped a small lock from each goat.
+To make the pile smaller and easier to carry, Ruben tied the fleece to a pump handle and began to twist the yarn into thread.
 He pulled and twisted, pulled and twisted, as he had done so many times before.
 One of the goats leaned forward, watching.
 Suddenly the animal stepped out of his stall, stuck both horns into the wood on the pump handle and began to jerk and pull, stretching the thread.
-Thor looked up.
+Ruben looked up.

-“My goat!
-My golden goat!” he cried in delight.
-And so Thor and his goat were reunited.
+"My goat!
+My golden goat!" he cried in delight.
+And so Ruben and his goat were reunited.
 They returned to the village and lived happily ever after.

 This folk tale from Sweden is retold by Elaine L. Lindy. ©2005.
 All rights reserved.